• Skip to primary navigation

 Ingredients to make sunny side up eggs, including pasture raised eggs, butter, salt, and pepper.

 • Fresh Eggs - Eggs are an excellent source of protein.
-Pasture-raised eggs have a delicious flavor and contain more vitamins and omega-3 fats than cage-raised eggs.
+Pasture-raised eggs often have a delicious flavor and contain more vitamins and omega-3 fats than cage-raised eggs.

 • Salt - Salt accentuates the delicious flavor of the eggs.